DeveloperC286/conventional_commits_next_version/conventional_commits_next_version/README.md

 ## Usage
-Conventional Commits Next Version can either operate upon a range of Git commits in the repositories' history or on a commit message from standard in.
+Conventional Commits Next Version can either operate upon a range of Git commits in the repositories' history or on a commit message provided by standard in.
 To provide a commit message by standard in simple add the flag `--from-stdin` and standard in will be read.
 Otherwise to specify the range of commits you can add either the `--from-commit-hash <commit-hash>` or `--from-reference <reference>` arguments.
 The range of commits starts exclusively from the commit specified till inclusively of `HEAD`.